the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Making a change with a pull request
 > Still needs to cover:
-> - Open pull requests early
-> - Use the WIP marker if you're not ready for the review
 > - You can submit pull requests to the OTHER PERSON'S BRANCH.

 We appreciate all contributions to the Turing Way.